Skip to main content

 • graphics

-The game features a charming and stylish art style with clear, visually distinct elements that enhance gameplay clarity and engagement.
-While the graphics are generally praised for their quality and aesthetic appeal across platforms, some users report performance issues and optimization challenges, especially on the Steam Deck.
-Overall, the visuals are considered a strong point, contributing significantly to the game's enjoyable atmosphere.
+The game features a charming and stylized art style with visually distinct elements that enhance gameplay clarity, praised for its pleasing and accessible graphics.
+While the visuals are generally elegant and run well across various hardware, some users note occasional performance issues and suggest improvements in graphics optimization and resolution.
+Overall, the graphics contribute significantly to the game's engaging atmosphere and unique blend of genres.

 • “The art style looks great, all of the weapons and towers are visually distinct and it's easy to tell how they interact with each other.”

-• “Stylish and clear visuals; you never get confused about what is on the screen even when chaotic situations start.”
+• “Stylish and clear visuals, you never get confused about what is on the screen even when the chaotic situations start.”

-• “- Art style, it's pleasant; enemies, items, weapons, buildings - everything looks good and thought through, like color-coding for different damage types, visuals of the building changing based on the number of linked neighbors of the same type.”
+• “- Art style, it's pleasant, enemies, items, weapons, buildings - everything looks good, and thought through, like color-coding for different damage types, visuals of the building changing based on the number of linked neighbours of same type etc.”

-• “Also, it makes no sense to take it on Steam Deck, because due to poor optimization at a more or less loaded moment, the fps drops to 14-18 and this is on the native resolution for the Steam Deck and minimum graphics settings.”
+• “Also, it makes no sense to take it on Steam Deck because due to poor optimization at more or less loaded moments, the FPS drops to 14-18 even on native resolution and minimum graphics settings.”

 • replayability